3/14/2021 COVID-19 RESPONSE UPDATE:

 Are the restrooms open?

-Many restrooms remain open for emergency use - a full list of closed restrooms is available on the Park & Trail Alerts page.
+The vast majority of our restrooms have reopened.
+A list of closed restrooms is available on the Park & Trail Alerts page.
 Restrooms are cleaned once daily to protect staff and preserve supplies and equipment.
-Bathhouse restrooms and indoor restrooms at Liberty Park Nature Center and Goodyear Heights Metro Park Lodge will remain closed.
+Silver Creek Metro Park bathhouse restrooms and indoor restrooms Goodyear Heights Metro Park Lodge will remain closed.